Legal Issues for Reiki Practitioners in California

 - Reasonable suspicion of child abuse, elder abuse, or dependent adult abuse.

 - When you feel that there is reasonable suspicion that someone is about to seriously harm themselves or an identifiable victim(s).

 If this happens, you are legally required to contact a local law enforcement agency.
 You can do so confidentially.

 There are additional issues that are involved in these “reporting laws.”
 Please consult an attorney if you have any questions about the laws pertaining to practicing Reiki within your state.

 There are many non-denominational churches that list “the laying on of hands” as part of their ministry.
 Many of them will ordain you as a minister for little or no cost and few requirements (see below for one organization).
 As an added benefit of becoming a non-denominational minister, you are also able to legally perform weddings, if you wish to do so.

 Here is an organization that is commonly used by those wishing to be ordained as a non-denominational minister:

 Can apply online

 Organizations providing business liability insurance for Reiki Practitioners

 You may also wish to obtain business liability insurance.
-Low cost policies are available through many insurance organizations, including:
+Policies are available through many insurance organizations, including: